duhengforever/specification/specification.md

 ## 3 Message Model
 ### 3.1 Message Type
 #### 3.1.1 Bytes Message
-   A message that contains a stream of uninterpreted bytes.
+   A message that whose body contains a stream of uninterpreted bytes.
 This message type is for literally encoding a body to match an existing message format.
 #### 3.1.2 TextMessage
    A message whose body contains a java.lang.String.
 ### 3.2 Message Format